School of Fine Arts

 Typically Offered: Spring.

-Course Description: This course is an introduction to, and broad overview of digital 3D Visualization fundamentals.
-The whole course will take place in the context of real world applications and opportunities for visualization.
-The student will experience and gain a beginning understanding of visualization as follows: modeling, lighting, surface rendering, animation, and digital video exporting.
+Course Description: This course provides an introduction and broad overview of the fundamentals of digital 3D visualization.
+The course is framed within real-world applications and opportunities for visualization.
+Students will gain an introductory understanding of key concepts, including modeling, lighting, surface rendering, animation, and digital video exporting.
+Six studio hours.

 ART 192 Digital Imaging Credits: 3